ansys/pyprimemesh/README.md

 ## Dependencies

-You must have Ansys 2023 R1 or latest version installed for Ansys Prime Server (optionally CAD readers can be configured).
-Ansys Prime Server requires a Preppost or CFD Preppost to run.
+You must have Ansys 2023 R1 or newer version installed for Ansys Prime Server (optionally CAD readers can be configured).
+Ansys Prime Server requires a Preppost or CFD Preppost license to run.

 ## Get Started